 - 1. You have accurately completed the required forms: - a.
-South Dakota IRP/IFTA Combined Application - b.
-Agreement to Maintain Records - c.
-Agreement to File Returns in a Timely Manner - 2.
-The division has determined that South Dakota is your base jurisdiction; - 3.
-You have sent the division the correct license and decal fees; - 4.
-If necessary, you have posted an acceptable bond; - 5.
+Apply online at https://sd.motorcarrierconnect.com - b.
+Agreement to Retain Records and File Returns in Timely Manner for IFTA and IRP - 2.
+The division has determined that South Dakota is your base jurisdiction. - 3.
+You have sent the division the correct license and decal fees. - 4.
+If necessary, you have posted an acceptable bond. - 5.
 Fees for the Unified Carrier Registration Program have been paid (annual registration).